dsc-sookmyung/2023-ta-bom-SolutionChallenge/readme.md

 <br/>

 ## 👍Feature
-Good-To-Go consists of two apps: a consumer app that allows users to place orders with the restaurant, and a restaurant owner app that allows the restaurant to receive orders.
+Good To Go consists of two apps: a consumer app that allows users to place orders with the restaurant, and a restaurant owner app that allows the restaurant to receive orders.
 ### Customer App Feature Overview
 1. Google login
 2. Set user location